-This high-end freehold development along St Thomas Walk comprises 219 units spread over two blocks rising 35 and 36 storeys.
-A choice of 1-, 2-, 3- and 4-bedroom apartments and penthouses are available.
+This high-end, luxurious freehold development along St. Thomas Walk comprising 219 units spread over two blocks towering 35 and 36 storeys.
+With a selection of 1-, 2-, 3- and 4-bedroom apartments and spacious luxurious penthouses to offer living spaces that suit the most discerning homeowners and investors.